surma/surma.dev/content/things/when-workers.md

 ## Performance budgets

 We often advocate for performance budgets that should be set to make sure you app keeps performing over time.
 One example ar the [RAIL] guidelines that are based on human perception and give you a time-based budget for different tasks.
-For example, you have 100ms to react to a user interaction according to this model. **These numbers are fixed**, because human psychology doesn’t change depending on what device you are holding.
+For example, you have ~16ms until the next frame needs to get rendered to make animations feel smooth to the humand eye. **These numbers are fixed**, because human psychology doesn’t change depending on what device you are holding.

-Looking at the widening performance gap, this spells trouble.
+Looking at The Widening Performance Gap™️, this spells trouble.
 You can build your app today, do your due diligence and do performance audits, hit all the marks.
 The next low-end phone might take _longer_ to complete the same task. **Tomorrow, your app might become unusable on the next-gen low-end phone anymore**.

 That is the burden of the web with its unparalleled reach.
 You can’t predict what class of device your app will be running on.
 If you say “Surma, these underpowered devices are not relevant to me/my business!”, it is awfully similar to “People with impaired vision are not relevant to me/my business!”. **It’s a matter of inclusivity.
 I encourage you to _really_ think if you are excluding people by not supporting low-end phones.** We should strive to allow every person to have access to the same information.